MonashBioinformaticsPlatform/RNAsik-pipe/supplementary/docs.md

 #### Read counting options

   - `-count` this will initiate read counts.
-If specified together with `-align star` option `RNAsik-pipe` will wait for read aligning to finish i.e wait for BAM files, before processing with read counting.
+If specified together with `-align star` option `RNAsik` will wait for read aligning to finish i.e wait for BAM files, before processing with read counting.
-  -`gtfFile` you need this file for read counting.
+  - `gtfFile` you need this file for read counting.
 This file specifies feature coordinates.
-If you just using `RNAsik-pipe` to count and not proceeding with `-RNAseQC` you can specify `.saf` file and indicate that you did so using `-exptraOptions "featureCounts > -F SAF"

-#### RNAseQC report
+#### Other options

   - `-prePro` you must pre-process you BAM files in a particular way for RNAseQC report to work, for more information refere [here](https://www.broadinstitute.org/cancer/cga/rna-seqc).
 This will pre-process BAM files in the right way, this is a three step process using picard tools.
-  - `RNAseQC` will run `rna-seqc`

-#### Other options

   - `-fastqc` will generate per [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) file report

   - `-extn` if your [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) files have different extention to `fastq.gz` you can specify alternative extention using this option

   - `-threads` to specify number of threads to use.
 Note that featureCounts will split number of threads in half, because two separate instances of featureCounts run in parallel.
 You don't have to worry about specifying an even number of threads, but bear in mind that if you do specify an odd number of threads then featureCounts will be give one less threads.

   - `-extraOptions` You can add extra option to any of the tools used in the pipeline.
 Use this syntax e.g `-extraOptions "STAR > --outSAMtype BAM Unsorted, --outReadsUnmapped Fastx; starIndex > --sjdbGTFfile /path/to/GTF/file, --sjdbOverhang 99; featureCounts > -t gene"`.
 Each command is separated by semi-colon (;) after the last options.
 The command options and command name are separated by grater than sign (>)

-  - `-checkPair` You can use this option to indicate if you library is paired-end.
-However if you are using `-fqDir` options then `RNAsik-pipe` will look into [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) directory and figure out if the data is paired-end or not.
+  - `-paired` You can use this option to indicate if you library is paired-end.
+However if you are using `-fqDir` options then `RNAsik` will look into [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) directory and figure out if the data is paired-end or not.
 Normally you'd only use this option if you are not doing alignment, but are using other features of the pipeline e.g just running `-RNAseQC`, then you'll need to specify `-checkPair` if you library was paire-end
-  - `-proBams` If you just want to run RNAseQC and you processed BAM files located in some other directory but the `preqcBamFiles/` directory then you can provide directory with processed BAM files using this option

   - `-bamFiles` If you want to start using pipeline post read alignment and you BAM files located in other directory but the `bamFiles/` directory then you can specify directory with BAM files using this option

 ## FASTQ files explained